By Sorsa Editorial

 print(f"Bookmarks: {tweet.get('bookmark_count', 0):,}")

-For pulling metrics on many tweets at once, use /tweet-info-bulk, which accepts up to 100 tweet IDs per request and counts as a single API call.
-On the Pro plan that brings the per-tweet cost to roughly $0.00002, which matters when you are analyzing thousands of posts.
-See Optimizing API Usage for the batch patterns.
+For metrics on many tweets at once, use the batch tweet endpoint, which accepts up to 100 tweet IDs per request and counts as a single call.
+On the Pro plan that brings the per-tweet cost to roughly $0.00002, which matters when you analyze thousands of posts.

 python